-I imagine different types of VLANs are managed by the device at their corresponding layers?
-For example a router takes care of layer-3 VLANs.
+I imagine the device manages different types of VLANs at their corresponding layers.
+For example, a router takes care of layer-3 VLANs.

-For L3-VLANs, you need L3 information and so only L3 device can manage it.
+For L3-VLANs, you need L3 information, and so only the L3 device can manage it.
 DHCP is an L3 device.
-It can take care of L2, L3 VLANs.
+It can take care of L2 and L3 VLANs.
 L1 VLANs are done manually or by L1 wiring automation.